the-turing-way/the-turing-way/chapters/open_science.md

 #### Open access publishing

 Open access publishing attempts to ensure permanent open access to all the articles published in journals, and as a result we have seen the creation of the open access journals.
 The number of open access journals has increased during the last years, according to the Directory of Open access Journals \([DOAJ](http://www.doaj.org)\), currently there are more than 12,000.
-Open access journal must provide free access to its contents but it also must license them to allow reusability.
+Open access journal must provide free access to its contents but it also must licence them to allow reusability.

 Currently many paywalled journals offer individual open access options to researchers once the paper is accepted after peer review.
-Those options include the publication under a free content license and free accessibility to anyone since its first publication.
+Those options include the publication under a free content licence and free accessibility to anyone since its first publication.
 This model is commonly known as the hybrid model because in the same issue of a journal, readers can find open access and paywalled contributions.
 Usually publishers ask for a fee to open individual contributions.

 Open access publishing has two primary versions—gratis and libre.
 Gratis open access is simply making research available for others to read without having to pay for it.
 However, it does not grant the user the right to make copies, distribute, or modify the work in any way beyond fair use.
-Libre open access is gratis, meaning the research is available free of charge, but it goes further by granting users additional rights, usually via a Creative Commons license, so that people are free to reuse and remix the research.
+Libre open access is gratis, meaning the research is available free of charge, but it goes further by granting users additional rights, usually via a Creative Commons licence, so that people are free to reuse and remix the research.
 There are varying degrees of what may be considered libre open access.
 For example, some scholarly articles may permit all uses except commercial use, some may permit all uses except derivative works, and some may permit all uses and simply require attribution.
 While some would argue that libre open access should be free of any copyright restrictions (except attribution), other scholars consider a work that removes at least some permission barriers to be libre.

 ### Why does open access matter?